OpenCodeChicago/Midwest-Pumpkins/README.md

 6. **Create a pull request** to merge your changes into the main project:
    - Go to the original repository and click "Compare & pull request."
    - Assign the pull request to **Alexandrbig1** for review.
-   - Use labels like hacktoberfest-accepted to ensure it's counted for Hacktoberfest!
+   - Use labels like `hacktoberfest2024` to ensure it's counted for Hacktoberfest!
 7. **Wait for review**.
 Your PR will be reviewed by the team lead, and once approved, it will be merged.

 ---